Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

 === "Agent AI"

-    Agent AI is your agent’s personal intelligent Virtual Assistant.
+    Agent AI is your agent’s personal intelligent virtual assistant.
 It offers AI-native agent assistance to boost your contact center agents’ productivity and customer satisfaction.
 You can set up AI-powered automation workflows to empower your agents to deliver exceptional customer service by offering real-time assistance, the next best action, built-in Knowledge AI, automated assistance, and real-time guidance.

     Key Features